Snap Inc (SNAP) Stock: Tracking the Weekly Performance - News Heater

-In the past week, SNAP stock has gone up by 8.76%, with a monthly gain of 9.39% and a quarterly plunge of -25.55%.
-The volatility ratio for the week is 4.41%, and the volatility levels for the last 30 days are 3.57% for Snap Inc The simple moving average for the last 20 days is 6.12% for SNAP stock, with a simple moving average of -7.91% for the last 200 days.
+In the past week, SNAP stock has gone down by -1.48%, with a monthly gain of 8.64% and a quarterly plunge of -18.13%.
+The volatility ratio for the week is 8.15%, and the volatility levels for the last 30 days are 4.86% for Snap Inc The simple moving average for the last 20 days is 1.99% for SNAP stock, with a simple moving average of -9.31% for the last 200 days.

 Is It Worth Investing in Snap Inc (NYSE: SNAP) Right Now?